HotPocketHPE/mhguide/mhguide.md

 [Simple Tips for Starting Out](#simple-tips-for-starting-out) are general tips useful for any new player, and reading them is highly recommended.

+[Basics of Dealing Damage](#basics-of-dealing-damage) goes over the ingredients of the damage formula, and how you can influence them in and out of hunts.

 [Hunting Fundamentals](#hunting-fundamentals) is a guide to the fundamental aspects and techniques of the MH combat system.
 Many parts of this won't make sense at first, but as you play and improve, the more advanced strategies will start to be within reach.

 other sections